Further Education in France

 - Further information for foreigners can be found on the French Further Education website

-Non-EU StudentsApplicants from certain non-EU countries (for example USA, Russia and China) have to follow a slightly different procedure for some of the courses available.
-The courses that these procedures apply to can be found in the Candidate's Guide (in French).
-These students have to follow a CEF procedure via the Campus France website in their country of origin.
-They will also have to apply for a student visa at the French Consulate in their country of residence.
+You have to follow a slightly different procedure for some of the courses available, if you are from a non-EU country such as USA, Russia or China via the Campus France website in your country of origin.
+You will also have to apply for a student visa at the French Consulate in your country of residence.

-- Find comprehensive details of the CEF procedure
+- Find comprehensive details of the Studying in France procedure

 - Find information about the documents required and application process for a French student visa

-From January 2018, the system will change slightly to make the system more fair and less selective.
-Students can register up to 10 schools of their choice.
+You can register up to 10 schools of your choice on Parcoursup.
 These are called voeux (wishes).
-Students should always choose a degree course at the University (fac) in their school region (Académie), and place this at the end of their list.
+You should always choose a degree course at the University (fac) in your school region (Académie), and place this at the end of their list.
 This is to guarantee a place for further education after the BAC, in case there are no propositions in other schools.
-Students can register their voeux until about the third week of March.
+You can register your voeux until about mid March.
 After this deadline it is not possible to add any other schools to the list.
-During the next stage, which last approximately two weeks students confirm their choices and, if required, submit their CV or any other documents requested by the school.
-For each of their voeux, additional requirements are clearly outlined on the APB website.
-The third stage at the beginning of May is mostly dedicated to ensuring that any additional requested documents and applications have been received by the schools and rarely requires input from students.
-However, if documents were not sent on time, students will not be able to continue their application procedure for the chosen school.
-The fourth stage of the process is to finalise the order of the chosen schools (the voeux) by preference.
-It has be completed by the end of May and it is probably the most important part of the process (see below).
+During the next stage, which last approximately two weeks you can confirm your choices and, if required, submit your CV or any other documents requested by the school.
+For each of your chosen voeux, additional requirements will be clearly outlined on the website.

-The Admission ProcedureStage five is the start of the admission procedure and begins one week before the BAC and lasts less than a week.
-Students start to receive offers (or refusals) for places at their selected schools.
+During the next stage near the end of May, until the end of September the students start to receive offers (or refusals) for places at their selected schools.
 There are a few things that can happen during this procedure:

 - A place is offered (formation proposée)